Don't Skip These Eats & Treats From the Capital Region

 Founded in 1913, Freihofer's Bakery is certainly a Capital Region staple.
 Today, they're still locally baking their chewy chocolate chip cookies, breads and other specialties like corn toasties.
 The company also sponsors the Freihofer's Run for Women and Freihofer's Saratoga Jazz Festival each summer.

-Pro tip: You can enjoy melba sauce with sweet potato fries as well as mozz sticks.
+Melba sauce pairs perfectly with sweet potato fries as well as mozzarella sticks!

 Who doesn't love the gooey pull of a mozzarella stick?
 While Albany definitely did not invent this snack dating back to 15th-century France, we did come up with the best dipping sauce for fried cheese.
 Order mozzarella sticks at many of the local restaurants and pizzerias and they ask "marinara or melba?".
 The sweet raspberry sauce's origin remains shrouded in mystery, but it's no secret it makes for a delicious combination.